writememe/blog.danielteycheney.com/content/posts/sot-series-introduction.md

 # Introduction

-This post will be the first in a series of posts about Source of Truth (SoT) and my thoughts and observations on the subject.
+This post will be the first in a [series of posts about Source of Truth (SoT)](https://blog.danielteycheney.com/tags/sot/) and my thoughts and observations on the subject.
 It's a topic which is often discussed and debated at the tooling level, however I aim to take a holistic approach to addressing some of the other considerations which I can't find any strong existing material for.

 ## Background

 In order to build and provide platforms for other people to consume, data governance, integrity and accuracy becomes a primary concern for automation professionals.
 This is where the subject of SoT is regularly discussed.

-Often, this problem manifests into an automators world as they are attempting to objectify, document and automate business processes.
+Often, this problem manifests into an automators' world as they are attempting to objectify, document and automate business processes.
 Existing, ad-hoc data management problems managed by humans do not scale with automation, so it often feels like a problem they are looking to get resolved.

 At the time of writing, there are some considerations and subjects I'd like to address: